Mental Wellness Apps with Journaling

 Is it safe to share my journaling app with my therapist?

-Yes - sharing journal summaries with your therapist is safe when the app uses end-to-end encryption and you control what gets shared.
-Rosebud's weekly reports are shareable by design; that feature was built specifically for users who see therapy and journaling as part of the same practice.
-The therapeutic relationship gains context; the journal data stays private unless you choose to share it.
+Sharing journal summaries with your therapist is safe if the app uses end-to-end encryption and you control what is shared.
+Rosebud's weekly reports are shareable by design - the feature was built specifically for users who treat therapy and journaling as parts of the same practice.
+Your journal data stays private unless you choose to export.
+If you're using another app, check the privacy policy for third-party data-sharing terms before exporting.

 No credit card needed - Cancel anytime.